gems2004/Weather-App/README.md

 1. Clone the repository to your local machine
 2. Install the necessary dependencies using `npm install`
-3. Start the development server with `npm start`
+3. Start the development server with `npm run dev`

 ## Usage